-The past eighteen years has brought Daisy Rock Girl Guitars Founder and President, Tish Ciravolo, museum inductions, awards, motivational speeches to millions of girls, billions of media impressions touting the girl guitar revolution, the world’s first girl guitar/bass instructional books/CDs/DVDs, and appearances in Guitar Hero®/Band Hero™ games.
+The past twenty years has brought Daisy Rock Girl Guitars Founder and President, Tish Ciravolo, museum inductions, awards, motivational speeches to millions of girls, billions of media impressions touting the girl guitar revolution, the world’s first girl guitar/bass instructional books/CDs/DVDs, and appearances in Guitar Hero®/Band Hero™ games.
 Ciravolo has also propelled the girls’ rock empowerment message far beyond the music industry through licensing partnerships—on top of rocking stages all over the country with LOST '80's tours as a bass player with Gene Loves Jezebel and her husband's new supergroup gothic and dark wave band, BEAUTY IN CHAOS featuring members of The Cure, The Mission, Cheap Trick, Morris Day and the Time, Van Halen, to name a few.

 Tish grew up in Merced, California, where her best friend Barbara taught her to play the guitar while they attended El Capitan High School.
 Ciravolo was a quick learner and by age 16 was on tour with a band called Plateau.
 When playing in Kansas City with the group, she decided to stay in the city and enrolled in Penn Valley Community College as a journalism and business major.
 After receiving her degree, she relocated to Los Angeles, where she balanced a series of day jobs, with amateur night performances at The Improv and Comedy Store.
 Intent on being a rock star during those middle 1980s, she gravitated towards what would become her primary instrument: the bass.